feathersjs/feathers/docs/api/schema/typebox.md

 #### Date

 Verifies that the value is an instanceof Date.
 This is likely not the validator to use for storing dates in a database.
 See [Validating Dates](#validating-dates).
 Requires [Extended Ajv Configuration](#extended-configuration).
->>>>>>> 31f9a127a4e60d747673fbac00a1e28366b2c8ac

-Verifies that the value is an instanceof Promise which resolves to the provided type.

 ```js
 const T = Type.Date()